tldrio/tech-knowledge/blog/articles/Mar-14-12-asynchronous-communication.md

 Do it by chat.
 Code review?
 Use Github and Pull Requests.
 Important annoucements?
 Write an email.
 Organize your communication and insert it in your workflow.

-## Why does emails kill your productivity?
+## Why Does Email Kill Your Productivity?

 People only use emails to communicate asynchronously at work.
 Emails are adapted for internal communication like **reports, formal announcements**.
 If you write less-than-two-lines emails